-Once a company is registered with a particular name, it becomes its identity.
+Once a company is registered with a particular name, it becomes its identity, hence choosing the right company name is utterly important.
 No one else can choose to incorporate another company with the same or similar name as of the registered company since it is protected by law upon incorporation.
 But no such protection is available to a sole trader.
-Anyone can choose to carry on business with a name that is same as or similar to existing business.
-This can often entail migration of customers who are unaware of original business, damage to reputation of business etc.
+Anyone can choose to carry on business with a name that is the same as or similar to an existing business.
+This can often entail the migration of customers who are unaware of the original business, damage to the reputation of business, etc.

 A sole trader simply needs to carry out a self-assessment and file a self-assessment return each year.
-A company needs to engage in a number of administrative responsibilities like maintaining various registers, filing of annual accounts with both Companies House and HMRC, filing Confirmation Statement to companies House, beside filing corporate tax return to HMRC etc.
+A company needs to engage in a number of administrative responsibilities like maintaining various registers, filing of annual accounts with both Companies House and HMRC, filing Confirmation Statement to Companies House, besides filing a corporate tax return to HMRC, etc.

-Finance is the lifeblood of any business, especially a new one and discovering easy sources of funds can be difficult for all new businesses.
+Finance is the lifeblood of any business, especially a new one, and discovering easy sources of funds can be difficult for all new businesses.
 The limited companies get an edge over sole traders in this area because of the limited liability characteristic attached to them.
-Also, since most of the information of a company is available in the public domain like annual accounts, details of directors etc. it becomes easier for financer to fetch information about it and establish its credibility.
-On the other hand sole traders would require sufficient time to establish their credibility in the market.
+Also, since most of the information of a company is available in the public domain like annual accounts, details of directors, etc. it becomes easier for financers to fetch information about it and establish its credibility.
+On the other hand, sole traders would require sufficient time to establish their credibility in the market.

-A very prominent advantage of limited company over sole trader is that it is more tax efficient form of business than the latter.
+A very prominent advantage of the limited company over the sole trader is that it is a more tax-efficient form of business than the latter.
 This is because the corporation tax rate is 19% which shall further reduce to 17% from 1 st April 2020.
-On the other hand, the self-assessment basic rate for a sole trader is 20% which goes to a higher rate of 40% and up to additional rate of 45%.
-This difference in the tax rates makes limited company an attractive option.
+On the other hand, the self-assessment basic rate for a sole trader is 20% which goes to a higher rate of 40% and up to an additional rate of 45%.
+This difference in the tax rates makes the limited company an attractive option.

 Separate legal entity

-However, in case of a sole trader there is no legal distinction between owner and the business.
+However, in the case of a sole trader, there is no legal distinction between the owner and the business.
 If the business fails for any reason, and there are debts outstanding, then he/she shall be held personally liable for this and must ensure the debt is cleared.
 This situation may at times call for bankruptcy for the sole trader.

 Transfer of ownership

-In case of company the ownership can be transferred from one person to another by mere transfer of shares.
-In case of sole trader though the business can be completely sold, but the buyer cannot enjoy the credibility and goodwill created by the past owner.
+In the case of a company, the ownership can be transferred from one person to another by mere transfer of shares.
+In the case of a sole trader, though the business can be completely sold, the buyer cannot enjoy the credibility and goodwill created by the past owner.
 Often he’ll have to begin with a scratch to make its qualitative factors strong again.

-A Limited Company’s information is easily available in public domain.
-It is easier for other business to engage with companies since, they can always do a background check from its information available before entering into any deal.
+A Limited Company’s information is easily available in the public domain.
+It is easier for other businesses to engage with companies since they can always do a background check from its information available before entering into any deal.
 Companies in a sense are perceived to be transparent and more credible bodies to deal with.
-This benefit is lost in case of sole trade.
+This benefit is lost in the case of a sole trader.

-One of the most important factor that adds to goodwill of a business is it’s number of years of being into existence.
-In case of company, as we know “Men may come, Men may go, but company fails to die.”
+One of the most important factors that add to the goodwill of a business is its a number of years of being into existence.
+In the case of a company, as we know “Men may come, Men may go, but the company fails to die.”
 Older the company is, better its goodwill is.
 E.g. Marks & Spencer which proudly states “established since 1884”.